nicholaswmin/alpine/README.md

 ## Something Missing?

-If you think somethings missing or amiss4, let me know by [opening a new issue][new-gh-issue].
+Think somethings missing or amiss?
+Let me know by [opening a new issue][new-gh-issue].

 ## Footnotes

 [^1]: **Alpine Snowboarding** is a specific type of snowboarding performed in
-      hardshell ski-like boots & plate bindings; focuses on high-performance technical carving.
+      hardshell ski-like boots & plate bindings; focusing on high-performance technical carving.

 [^2]: **Freecarving** is a carving style that converts potential energy to